semenovaii/hello-world/README.md

 First traditional project for studying of tools on github

 Hello!
-I like develop projects of databases and data mining.
+I like to develop projects of databases and data mining.